+Xel-Há means “where the water is born”.
 The park is named after the site of Xelha, an archaeological site of the pre-Columbian Maya civilization, part of which is located within the lands leased to the park.

-According to legend, Mayan gods joined together their wisdom, illusions and love for beauty to create a place that would bring together the best of nature, and that place was called Xel-Há.
+According to legend, Mayan gods joined together their wisdom, illusions, and love for beauty to create a place that would bring together the best of nature, and that place was called Xel-Há.

 Once created, the gods were so pleased with this heavenly place that they decided to permit the entry of all mortals.

 Swim and snorkel among tropical fish that have made the inlet of Xel-Há their home.
-Discover the jungle trails of this paradise by foot, bicycle or mini train.
-Admire different species of flora and fauna in their natural habitat during your tour.
+Discover the jungle trails of this paradise by foot, bicycle, or mini train.
+Admire different species of flora and fauna in their natural habitat.

-Enjoy an unforgettable experience in an All Inclusive Park.
+Enjoy an unforgettable experience in an all-inclusive park.
 Indulge your taste buds with traditional Mexican dishes in any of the four restaurants or enjoy popular flavored drinks or a refreshing cocktail here at Xel-Há.

 The park is centered around the natural inlet and lagoon, which is promoted as one of the main attractions of the park that forms with the flow of the river through rocks mixing salty waters with fresh underground water currents.

-The inlet of Xel-Há is a natural aquarium where hundreds of species inhabit; such as tropical fish and an abundant flora.
-In the park there is also a turtle reserve, where research is constantly carried out to learn more about marine life and contribute with the ecological maintenance of the area.
+In the park, there are tropical fish and abundant flora, as well as a turtle reserve, where research is constantly carried out to learn more about marine life and contribute to the ecological maintenance of the area.

 A shark fence extends across the lagoon’s entrance, and the public is permitted to swim and snorkel in the lagoon.